- Office equipment costs U.S. businesses nearly $2 billion a year in energy costs.

 Give your office ENERGY STAR quality

 When you purchase new computers and office equipment, make sure it is ENERGY STAR rated for energy-efficient performance.
-ENERGY STAR computers, displays, and imaging equipment uses less energy than standard models.
+Computers and displays meeting ENERGY STAR standards use 20 to 50 percent less energy, depending on how they are used.
+ENERGY STAR imaging equipment is, on average, 30 percent more efficient than standard models.